-A self-proclaimed Necrorealist, David Van Gough is an artist originally from Liverpool, England living and working in California.
+David Van Gough is a Necrosurrealist artist originally from Liverpool, England, living and working in California.

 Using allegory and alchemy to chronicle a heightened sense of mortality, and the madness of the minds subterranean fathoms, his work is an emotional and spiritual excavation for purpose.